-There are a number of suitable areas and suburbs in Istanbul that have appealing accommodation options for expats.
-Many expats live in gated apartment complexes, which consist of a collection of apartment blocks, or they live in houses in suburban gated communities called siteler.
+There are many suitable areas and suburbs in Istanbul that have appealing accommodation options for expats.
+Many expats live in gated apartment complexes consisting of a collection of apartment blocks, or they live in houses in suburban gated communities called siteler.

 Factors to consider when selecting an area include proximity to work and schools, commute distance and access to basic amenities.
-Below is an overview of the most popular areas and suburbs in Istanbul for expats.
+Below is an overview of Istanbul's most popular areas and suburbs for expats.

 Etiler, Ulus, Levent, Ortaköy

-These neighbourhoods are in the Beşiktaş district, on the European side of Istanbul, and they spread out over the hills above the Bosphorus.
+These neighbourhoods are in the Beşiktaş district, on the European side of Istanbul, and spread out over the hills above the Bosphorus.
 Depending on which side a house faces, expats can find a home with amazing Bosphorus views.

-Bosphorus villages on the European side
+Bosphorus villages on the European side of Istanbul